 Stories and essays have appeared in The New Yorker, AGNI, Ploughshares, The Sun, Nylon Magazine, Maine Magazine, The New Guard, Green Mountains Review, Post Road, and on NPR’s All Things Considered.
 A play, String Theory: Three Greek Myths Woven Together (co-written by Michael Barakiva and Amy Boyce Holtcamp) was produced in New York City in 2009 and at Vassar College in 2010.

-Sarah teaches at Harvard University Extension School & Summer School, the Stanford University Online Writer’s Studio, and at Colby College.
-She is currently on the faculty of the Stonecoast MFA program at the University of Southern Maine.
-She is currently a visiting professor at Colby College.
+Sarah has taught at Harvard University Extension School & Summer School, Stanford University Online Writer’s Studio, and at Colby College.
+She is currently on the faculty of the Stonecoast MFA program at the University of Southern Maine and is currently a Visiting Assistant Professor at Bowdoin College.
 She is a graduate of Mount Holyoke College, and holds an MFA from the Iowa Writers’ Workshop and an MSW from Smith College School for Social Work.